How to Develop a Plant-Based Diet that Satisfies Nutritional Needs for UK Residents?

 The good news is, there are many plant foods rich in these nutrients.
 Legumes, nuts, seeds, and whole grains, for example, are excellent sources of protein.
 Iron can be obtained from beans, lentils, and fortified cereals.
 Calcium is found in green leafy vegetables, fortified plant milks, and tofu.
 Vitamin B12, which is only naturally found in animal products, can be obtained from fortified foods or supplements.

-Also to read : How Is Advanced Analytics Being Used to Improve UK Public Health?
+In parallel : How Is Advanced Analytics Being Used to Improve UK Public Health?

 Building a Balanced Plant-Based Diet